My Account

 Getting sick, losing your passport, or dealing with a missed connection is stressful, especially if you don’t speak Spanish.
 The best travel insurance for Mexico includes 24/7 assistance to help with rebooking flights, finding medical care, or even connecting you with your local embassy for a lost or stolen passport.
 Having a reputable team on standby guarantees that help is always just a phone call away.

 With so many options out there, picking the best travel insurance for Mexico comes down to your travel style and coverage priorities.
-From frequent flyers and adventure seekers to those who just want basic trip protection, Aegis offers flexible plans to match your needs:
+From frequent flyers and adventure seekers to those who just want basic trip protection, Aegis offers flexible travel insurance plans to match your needs:

 • Annual Preferred Plan: Perfect for travelers who want comprehensive trip protection, including trip cancellations, coverage for delays, and reimbursement for lodging and meals if unexpected disruptions occur.
 This plan is great for those who want financial security against travel-related hiccups.